 Alexandra has gained wide recognition for her outstanding qualities as an empowering and inspiring speaker.
 She recently received the award “Speaker of the year”.
 Her experience ranges from keynote speeches at the European Council and European Commission, to speeches marking Sweden’s National Day for Swedish broadcaster SVT, to lecturing tours for the Nordic Council of Minister from Iceland to Greenland, from lecturing on Diversity and Inclusion at Spotify and Skanska to universities and international conferences from New York to Amsterdam.

 Motivation, Leadership, Culture, Creativity, Inspiration, Learning, Global Trends, Diversity, Equality and Inclusion.
 As a Moderator, Alexandra has with her vast experience and her ability to seamlessly navigate through complex topics been the preferred choice to moderate all types of events.
-She has been the moderator on international conferences for the New York Times, WIN Conference, International Women’s Forum, Stockholm Peace Talks and many more.
+She has been the moderator at international conferences for the New York Times, the WIN Conference, the International Women’s Forum, the Stockholm Peace Talks and many more.

 Speeches by Alexandra

-A motivational journey filled of wisdom from Ancient Greek philosophy and mythology to Alexandras personal struggles that took her from nowhere to somewhere.
-Learn how to be true to your inner self and discover your own passions, missions and visions.
+A motivational journey filled with wisdom from Ancient Greek philosophy and mythology to Alexandra’s personal struggles that took her from nowhere to somewhere.
+Learn how to be true to your inner self and how to discover your own passions, missions and visions.
 On chiselling out your distinctive features, navigating with your own map and compass, and creating more life in life.
-Learn more about strategies for success based on solidarity and the art of turning disadvantages into advantages:
+Learn more about strategies for success based on solidarity and the art of turning disadvantages into advantages.

 Alexandra Pascalidou won the 2016 The Big Feminist Award with the following motivation: